|City:||New York, NY, USA|

 Freddie: "Thank you, my darlings.
 You're very welcome here, and we can see we're gonna have fun.
 We're now going to do a little medley for you.
 It comprises of about four pieces from all our albums, and we're gonna start off with a little special number.
 It's released in this country.
 It's a segment from a number called Bohemian Rhapsody."

 Freddie, after Brighton Rock: "Thank you, Brian May on guitar.
 He might take a bow."
 Audience members are heard shouting for Liar.
 Someone calls out for "anything from Queen 1."
-Freddie continues, "We're now gonna do a number that's written by Brian from the new album, A Night At The Opera.
-It took ages to record and it's very tricky, but that...
-(Freddie's mic goes mute for a brief moment, where he likely speaks of 'adapting') .. this song for the stage.
+Freddie continues, "We're now gonna do a number that's written by Brian on the new album, A Night At The Opera.
+It took ages to record and it's very tricky, but we've adapted the song for the stage.
 It's called The Prophet's Song."
+Brian has some trouble getting his guitar in tune.

 Freddie sings a bit of Frère Jacques with the delay in his solo spot in The Prophet's Song, and it is well appreciated by the audience.